ekristen/aws-nuke/docs/cli-experimental.md

-# Feature Flags
+# Experimental Features

 ## Overview

-These are the feature flags that are currently available in aws-nuke.
+These are the experimental features hidden behind feature flags that are currently available in aws-nuke.
 They are all disabled by default.
 These are switches that changes the actual behavior of the tool itself.
 Changing the behavior of a resource is done via resource settings.

 !!! note
     The original tool had configuration options called `feature-flags` which were used to enable/disable certain